-FPT_TST.1.1 The TSF shall run a suite of self tests during initial start-up73 to demonstrate the
+FPT_TST.1.1 The TSF shall run a suite of self tests during initial start-up77 to demonstrate the correct operation of the TSF.

-FPT_TST.1.2 The TSF shall provide authorised users with the capability to verify the integrity of
+FPT_TST.1.2 The TSF shall provide authorised users with the capability to verify the integrity of stored TSF executable code.